-Canadian albacore catch and effort data are compiled from hailing records, logbooks, and sales slips from buyers and processing plants and stored in a relational database (Stocker et al. 2007).
+Canadian albacore catch and effort data are compiled from hail records, logbooks, and sales slips from buyers and processing plants and stored in a relational database (Stocker et al. 2007).
 This database contains all fishery-related data from 1995 to the present and provides the best estimate of total annual catch and effort by temporal and geographic strata.

 All vessels are required to hail (call) a third party service provider when they start and stop fishing and when they change zones, consisting of the Canadian EEZ, US EEZ, and the high-seas outside the EEZs.
-Hail data are used to estimate the number of vessels participating in the fishery and the approximate area of these activities (Stocker et al. 2007).
+Hail data are used to estimate the number of vessels participating in the fishery and the approximate area of these activities in-season (Stocker et al. 2007).

-Canadian vessels must carry logbooks while fishing for highly migratory species in any waters of the Pacific Ocean.
-Daily catch (number of fish and estimated average weight of both retained and released albacore) and effort, albacore length measurements, fishing location (stop and start latitudes and longitudes), and gear deployment (number of jigs, hours fished) are recorded in logbooks.
+Canadian vessels must carry logbooks and record daily catch (number of fish and estimated weight of both retained and released albacore), albacore length measurements, fishing location (stop and start latitudes and longitudes), and effort (number of jigs, hours fished).
 Catches and the disposition (retained or released) of non-target species are also recorded in logbooks Completed copies of the logbooks must be returned for data entry after fishing is terminated or by mid-November, whichever is first (see Stocker et al. 2007).

-Sales slips provide the most accurate estimates of albacore catch weight because these data represent the weights upon which buyers or processors pay for fish.
-Harvesters record a sales slip ID number in their logbooks for each trip and once sales slips are returned by buyers and processors to Fisheries and Oceans Canada, they are matched against each trip using the ID number recorded in the logbook.
-Sales slip weight is substituted for the estimated weights recorded in logbooks.
+Sales slips provide the most accurate estimates of albacore catch weight because these data are the basis for payment.
+Harvesters record a sales slip ID number in their logbooks for each trip and once sales slips are returned by buyers and processors to Fisheries and Oceans Canada, they are matched against each trip using the ID number recorded in the logbook and substituted for the estimated weights recorded in logbooks.
 This reconciliation process is the primary tool used to verify logbook data.

-The annual catch and effort data shown in Table 1 represent expanded (or raised) rather than reported values (see Stocker 2007) and were obtained from Version 16.05.25 of the Canadian database.
+The annual catch and effort data shown in Table 1 represent expanded (or raised) rather than reported values (see Stocker 2007) and were obtained from Version 17.01.31 of the Canadian database.
 The amount of expansion needed to arrive at these figures can be determined from the annual logbook coverage figures shown in Table 1.
 The vessel participation data (Table 2) represent the number of unique vessels as determined from the hail, logbook, and sales slip data streams.
 Catch and effort distribution data (Figs. 3 and 4) are based on logbook data and are not expanded to account for non-reporting vessels.